-6. Once your transitions have been added, edited, and adjusted to your liking, you can export your video by clicking the red "Export Video" button in the top right corner.
+6. Once your transitions have been added, edited, and adjusted to your liking, you can export your video by clicking the (now) green "Export Video" button in the top right corner.

 With transitions added to your videos, they'll look more professional and produced when you share them with your friends, viewers, or clients.

 Check our Release Notes for tutorials on how to use the latest Kapwing features!

 Click the chat bubble in the bottom right corner of your screen to access our Live Chat feature and chat with an agent in real time Mondays - Fridays from 10AM - 6PM.